 I have been in the field since 1999 and started at Red Caboose in 2002.
 In 2007, I left to spend time raising a child and worked at another center here in Madison.
 I returned to Red Caboose in June of this year.
 I continue to study Early Childhood Education (ECE) at UW Milwaukee’s School of Education, where I most recently earned the Leadership Credential.

-I am excited to serve as the Lead Teacher in the Grasshopper Room and continue to work with with this amazing group of children.
-I am also looking forward to working with our experienced and talented team of Grasshopper Teachers.
+I am excited to work with with this amazing group of children and our experienced and talented team of Grasshopper Teachers.
 I have a bachelor’s degree in human development and family studies and completed the coursework required by the Department of Public Instruction to serve as the Red Caboose 4K Teacher.
-For the remainder of the school year we will continue the established classroom routines and goals and will implement creative new projects and hands-on activities.
+We will continue established classroom routines and goals and will implement creative new projects and hands-on activities.

 I have been an early childhood educator for over twenty-eight years!
 For seventeen of those years I was a Teacher in the Grasshopper Room here at Red Caboose and am very excited to return.
 Every day there are new things to discover about this world, inside the classroom and outside.
 I get to really know each child in my care, mostly by using my sense of humor, knowledge of art, and by really listening to the kids.
 There’s no other job like it, and nowhere I’d rather be!